agonzalezdev/markdown-cv/index.md

 ## 🚀 About Me

 I'm a full stack developer that loves coding and always is looking for new challenges.
-Since I was a child, I have always been passionate about technology, and it is what I like to do the most
+Since I was a child, I have always been passionate about technology, and it is what I like to do the most.

 ## Currently 👨🏻‍💻

 Im fullstack developer at Tiendeo Web Marketing mainly using .NET, .NET Core, React & NodeJS

 ## Specialized in 🎯
- - Backend: .NET, .NET Core & NodeJS.
+ - Backend development ( +4 yrs exp): .NET, .NET Core & NodeJS.
- - Frontend: Javascript, React, Typescript, Redux, CSS
+ - Frontend development ( +2 yrs exp): Javascript, React, Typescript, Redux, CSS
  - BBDD: PGSQL, MSSQL, MySQL, Redis
  - Other: Docker, K8S, Jenkins, Kibana, Sentry

-## Tech skills 🦾
+## Tech stack ✍
-- Backend Development ( +4 yrs exp)
-- Frontend Development ( +2 yrs exp)
-- SQL & NoSQL Databases
-- Docker & K8s
-- Team player

-### Programming languages ✍
 - Most value:
   - C#
     - .NET Framework 3+
     - .NET Core 2 3 & 5
   - Javascript
-    - Node.js
+    - NodeJS
-    - React.js
+    - ReactJS
   - TypeScript
   - Docker
   - RabbitMQ
 - Others:
   - PHP

-### Other tech knowledges ✨
+## Other tech knowledges ✨
 - BBDD:
   - PostgreSQL
   - MSSQL